dooooshi/AdminIdeomni/docs/mto/mto_2/README.md

 ### 6. Unsettled Product Management
 - Clear identification of unsettled inventory
 - Flexible return options to any facility
-- Transportation fee calculation for returns
+- No transportation fees for returns
 - Time-limited retrieval windows

 ### 7. Internationalization (i18n)